 What is Dance Africa Fest?

-Since 2014, Austin, Texas residents have grooved and moved during Dance Africa Fest.
-The festival offers artistic and educational activities that celebrate physical exploration of dances of the African/black Diaspora.
+Developed in 2014, Dance Africa Fest is an annual event, offering Austin residents artistic and educational activities that celebrate and delve into physical exploration of dances and music of the African/black diaspora.
 With a growing international reputation and local community spirit, this festival has something to offer all generations.

 The festival focuses on preserving the rich traditions found in African dance across the diaspora, and worldwide.
 At a time when Austin is one of the fastest growing cities in the United States, yet its black population is diminishing at an alarming rate, the preservation of the rich cultural and historical heritage of the black community is imperative.